Top 7 Shell Scripting Books for Beginners in 2023

 Part 2: Shell Scripting Basics includes the following:

-Chapter 11: Learn how to create and run shell scripts.
+Chapter 11: Basic script building and how to run shell scripts.

 Chapter 14: Handle data from the user in your scripts.